kgibm/dockerdebug/fedorawasdebug/Liberty_Perf_Lab.md

         i.
 Windows requires a few steps to make Remote Desktop work with a Docker container.
 See [Appendix: Windows Remote Desktop Client](#windows-remote-desktop-client) for instructions.

-    1. SSH:

-        1. If you want to simulate production-like access, you can SSH into the container (e.g. using terminal ssh or PuTTY) although you'll need one of the GUI methods above to run most of this lab:

-            1.  **ssh was\@localhost**

-            2. Password: **websphere**

 4. When using VNC, you may change the display resolution from within the container and the VNC client will automatically adapt.
 For example:\
     \
     <img src="./media/image13.png" width="1160" height="615" />